SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 If the symbol is defined locally, return the symbol.
-Else if a the parent node is defined, defer to the parent.
+Else if the parent node is defined, defer to the parent.
 Otherwise, return a not-found result.

 ## 4.3 Control flow

 Most code will run with unbroken control flow, but some code will 'break' control flow.
 This is the case for return statements in functions and break statements in loops.
-To keep track of, if a return or break statement has been run, we'll define a data structure representing the control flow action of evaluted code.
+To keep track of, if a return or break statement has been run, we'll define a data structure representing the control flow action of evaluated code.

 ```ts
 type Flow = {